Bali Diving: Discover the Beauty of the Ocean in Bali, Indonesia

 Click image to enlarge

-Read more in depth about the best Bali dive sites and how to choose a Bali dive shop.
-Plan accordingly for your upcoming Bali Dive Trips.
+Read more in-depth about the best Bali dive sites and how to choose a Bali dive shop.
+Please plan accordingly for your upcoming Bali Dive Trips, or you can first read about our Bali Diving Packages.

-Bali has an abundance of diving schools scattered all across the island starting from Sanur, and Seminyak in the south and west all the way to Padang Bai, Tulamben and Amed in the east.
-We have prepared a detailed guide of where to find the best diving school Bali.
+Bali has an abundance of diving schools scattered all across the island, starting from Sanur and Seminyak in the south and west to Padang Bai, Tulamben, and Amed in the east.
+We have prepared a detailed guide to where to find the best diving school in Bali.

 Frequently Asked Questions about Bali Diving